Wound Care in Nursing Homes

 If a wound is identified, it needs to be put into the proper classification of Stage I,II,III,or IV.

 Stage I is for superficial wounds such as scrapes that have not broken the skin , and the stages in between represent a different level of severity, moving up to the final stage of IV, which is considered an emergency stage, with permanent damage to tissues and bones.
-For more details check out our stages of bedsores page.
+For more details, check out the stages of bedsores page.

 Once the stage of the wound is notated, proper medical attention should immediately follow.
 Proper care is dependent upon the severity of the wound and will range from antibiotic treatments, specialized bandage care, skin grafts, wound vacuums, compression therapy, oxygen therapy, and more.